 On a team with a lot of apparently fragile players, the Indians simply can’t afford to run guys into the ground.
 Hector Ambriz’s case raises red flags in my mind about how the Indians are handling their players.

-Topics: Hector Ambriz
+Tags: Hector Ambriz